 Severe weather events can occur anytime and anywhere and we know that it is not a matter of 'if' but 'when'.
-As Cassowary Coast residents, we understand the impacts from these weather events can include minor inconveniences such as temporary road closures, damage to facilities, needing to collect children from school early, long queues at the petrol station and supermarket, and loss of electricity, phone and internet.
+As Cassowary Coast residents, we understand the impacts from minor weather include these events can inconveniences such as temporary road closures, damage to facilities, needing to collect 3 children from school early, long

 But there are also more serious scenarios like flood waters rapidly moving towards your home, a family member unable to get home or the worry of leaving pets behind during evacuation.
 Being aware and prepared will ensure everyone in your household knows exactly what to do if the worst happens.